merely-useful/py-rse/index.md

 # Program Configuration {#config}

+> Always be wary of any helpful item that weighs less than its operating manual.
+>
+> --- Terry Pratchett\index{Pratchett, Terry}

 In previous chapters we used command-line options to control our scripts and programs.
 If they are more complex,\index{shell script!configuring}\index{Python!configuring program}
 we may want to use up to four layers of configuration: